lrodero/cats-effect-tutorial/tutorial.md

 The loop tries to read a line from the client, and if successful then it checks the line content.
 If empty it finishes the method, if not it sends back the line through the writer and loops back to the beginning.
-Easy, right?
+Easy, right :) ?

 So we are done with our `echoProtocol` method, good!
 But we still miss the part of our server that will list for new connections and create `Fiber`s to attend